 - Ensure the FGC takes place within the 30 working days timeframe;

-- Arrange a venue for the meeting as agreed with the family, organise catering, transport, child care arrangements and any interpretation services;
+- Arrange a venue for the meeting as agreed with the family, organise catering, transport, and any interpretation services;

 - Maintain communication with the child's Social Worker throughout the process of organising the FGC;